rwhitear42/UCS_Director_Repo/Workflows/CSP2100/CSP_POST_Get_File_Info/README.md

-# CSP2100 GET pNIC Info
+# CSP2100 GET Resources

-This workflow task was written to retrieve the pNIC information from a Cisco CSP2100.
+This workflow task was written to retrieve the server resources information from a Cisco CSP2100.

 User is required to supply the following at a workflow task level: